 The second Makeup Mirror demonstrates how our prosthetics department create fantastical creatures for film.
 In this case, the user in the hot seat is transformed into a menacing rabbit.
 The bodiless hands apply a silicon bunny mask, furry texture, bouncy ears, stylised lenses and ghastly teeth.

 For this sequence, we focused on exaggerating facial features.
 We pushed the user’s nose, ears, cheeks teeth to their limit, until the user morphed into a horrific creature.
 This is the underlying method for how Weta Workshop creates noses for dwarves and ears for elves in our fantastical films.

 The project began as an augmented reality experience showing a cut across the user’s face.
 This initial R&D was used to see how much detail could be applied and how the abrasion would look as the user tilted their head at various angles.
 With each movement, the abrasion would need to squash and stretch in a realistic manner.

-The biggest consideration when programming within augmented reality is anticipating how the virtual content will integrate with the real world, without breaking the reality of the experience.
+Amie Wolken, Lead Programmer says, "the biggest consideration when programming within augmented reality is anticipating how the virtual content will integrate with the real world, without breaking the reality of the experience.
 We considered how each prosthetic would be applied to a visitor who moved their head.
-We accommodated for various head sizes, and people who wore hats, glasses or had large beards.
+We accommodated for various head sizes, and people who wore hats, glasses or had large beards."